 We strongly recommend using a map to reach The Needles.
 GPS units frequently lead people astray.

 The Needles Visitor Center is open daily, spring through fall.
 Hours vary by season.
-Features include: exhibits, book and map sales, backcountry permits, picnic area, general information, wireless internet, and park rangers on duty.
+Features include: exhibits, book and map sales, backcountry permits, picnic area, general information, and park rangers on duty.
 You can also watch a park orientation video.
 Water is available at the visitor center year-round.
 Electric outlets are not available.

 Rangers present evening programs at the campground most nights, March through October.
 Check at the visitor center and on bulletin boards for subjects and times.
 Check the calendar for other special events.